 The Day of the Tread is an event for cyclists of all ages, abilities and experience.
 Many have limited experience riding in packs.
 Be cautious as you approach other cyclists and make them aware of your presence by calling out “passing.”
 Touching wheels is the most common reason for crashes.

 If you have any questions please seek out a volunteer at the EXPO or on Ride Day at our information booth located at the Start / Finish area on the Plaza.

-Rules were created for the safety and fairness for all participants, spectators and the community.
+Rules were created for safety and fairness for all participants, spectators and the community.
 We appreciate your cooperation in following all event official rules, directives from event officials including Bike Patrol, and abiding by New Mexico laws.
 Rules will be enforced.
-Police, Bike Patrol and other course officials will take rider numbers of violators, who will be disqualified, and who will, as a result of their violation, not be allowed to register for next year’s event.
+Riders found to be violating any event rules will have their number removed.
+Violators will not be allowed to register for next year’s event.

 Some rule highlights:

 - Do not cross a solid or double yellow line.